 Find a computer terminal.
 These are usually located in houses.
 Street terminals can't programme a Mapper, they can only give you directions.
 Access the terminal and look up City Census data.
-You must access the terminal with the 'droid whose mapper is to be programmed.
-For example, if you are trying to programme the yellow 'droid's Mapper, it must be active (i.e fitted in one of the head slots, not just being carried in the Backpack).
-You then need to press the yellow button on your CD32 controller to access the terminal.
+You must firstly make the 'droid whose mapper is to be programmed the leader (by selecting the leader eyes icon found on the relevant 'droid's panel).
+Next, ensure that the mapper is fitted in one of the head slots, (and not just being carried in the Backpack).
+You then need to press and hold down the right mouse button and then left-click to access the terminal.
 If you are holding the Mapper in the 'droid's gun hand it will also programme it for you, otherwise it will report that it could not find a device to programme.
 The Mapper HAS to either be in use (fitted into a 'droid) or be in the 'droid's gun hand (i.e. swap a gun currently in use with the Mapper chip temporarily) if it is to be programmed this way.
 Placing items in the gun hand is a general method employed for using any kind of computer devices with terminals.
 If you try and program more addresses into a Manual or a Comms Mapper than they were designed to hold (four and two respectively) then the new addresses will simply over-write the older ones.
 The only way around this problem is to own more than one of each Mapper type!

-You can also scroll around the city map.
-Hold down the top left switch and highlight the map on the VDU, then press and hold down any coloured button on your controller.
-With both these now held down, pressing the directional control will scroll the map around in any direction.
-This is essential for finding a Taxi when you start the game.
+You can also scroll around the city map by placing the mouse cursor over the map and left-clicking.
+The position of the cursor determines the direction the map will scroll.
+For example, placing the cursor on the left hand side will scroll the map over to the left as far as it can go.
+Scrolling around the map is essential for finding a Taxi when you start the game.
 It is represented as a spinning white marker on the map.
 Other important features are shown on the map as red markers.
+Fitting devices

-Fitting devices If you switch to one of the Backpack screens, you will see the chips placed either side of the 'droid's head on the 'droid diagram to the left of the Backpack window.
+If you switch to one of the Backpack screens, you will see the chips placed either side of the 'droid's head on the 'droid diagram to the left of the Backpack window.
 These chips are treated like any other item, so they can be picked up and replaced easily.
 When you fit new devices, use the Info icon next to the Backpack window to identify the device and discover its functions.